 In 2007, she released a documentary titled, “I Coulda Been Your Cellmate!”
 This documentary highlighted the various issues that get many women into jail.
 The film involved the interviews with a good number of incarcerated women alongside a comedy show she put up to entertain and reform these women.
 She was later cast as a guest star on the hit television series, Ugly Betty, in 2007, where she played the role of L’Amanda.

 Between 2009 and 2011, Mo’Nique hosted a self-titled show called “The Mo’Nique Show” on BET.
-The show ran for two seasons with a total of 251 episodes; unfortunately, the show was canceled in 2011.
+The show ran for two seasons with a total of 251 episodes; unfortunately, the show was cancelled in 2011.
 The same year, Mo’Nique acted in one of her most fulfilling roles, Precious playing the role of Mary Lee Johnston – an abusive mother.

 This movie alone garnered her lots of awards including the Academy Award for Best Supporting Actress, BAFTA Award for Best Actress in a Supporting Role, BET Award for Best Actress among many others.